geeknessfr/gk_apartments/README.md

 If there is **more than one floor**, a menu will show to chosse which floor you want to teleport to, and if only one floor, you'll be teleported directly to appartment.

+**You Don't Need to Edit Menu.
+It will automatically take names from 'name' fields.**

 ![Outside1](http://i.imgur.com/CTnD9ZH.jpg)
 ![Outside2](http://i.imgur.com/lAzczA2.jpg)